C. Rokhuma: Career

 Rokhuma began his career in 1934 as a teacher.
 He became a sub-inspector of schools in 1946.
 During World War 2, Rokhuma also served in the military.
 In 1951, Rokhuma founded the Anti-Famine Campaign Organisation to combat the mautam famine.
 Rokhuma functioned as its organising secretary.
 As a non-political organisation, it attracted members of both the Mizo Union and United Mizo Freedom Organisation.
 The organisation undertook plans and measures to reduce the impact of the mautam famine in anticipation of its cyclical resurgence.
 Rokhuma invented an insecticide he termed as RK Mixture, to help orange farmers fight insects attacking their crops.
 RK Mixture was also utilised for sugarcane.
-From 1955-1966, Rokhuma became a Instructur at a Teacher's college and then transitioned into a Sunday School Teacher Training Instructer at MSSU from 1967.
+From 1955-1966, Rokhuma became an Instructor at a Teacher's college and then transitioned into a Sunday School Teacher Training Instructor at MSSU from 1967.
 In 1978, Rokhuma founded the Mizo Writer's Association and authored books and translations from English to Mizo.

 In 1992, the Government of India awarded him the Padma Shri in recognition of his social work.
 Rokhuma continued to research rats and their behaviour in a laboratory to study the effects of mautam.

 Rokhuma was assigned deputy chairman of the State Rodent Control Committee, headed by Zoramthanga.
 In 2009 when the mautam famine cycled back, Rokhuma was sought after by local, national and international media on the topic of bamboo flowering.